janhvi-gharote/Analyzing_Employee_Trends_SQL/README.md

 - Analyzed possible factors influencing attrition, such as age, education level, and job satisfaction
 - Compared key metrics and aggregates across employee segments to highlight differences
 - Identified high-performing and low-performing groups based on metrics like satisfaction and attrition
-- Utilized SQL concepts such as JOINs, GROUP BY, HAVING, and CASE statements for advanced analysis
+- Utilized SQL concepts such as GROUP BY, HAVING, and CASE statements for advanced analysis
 - Structured and presented insights in a clear, concise manner suitable for leadership review